aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 Use **multi time-series approach** to forecast an variable, using several realizations of the same random variable.
-At first, `lagged transformation`_ is applied to transform time-series to table data then regression models are used.
+At first, `lagged transformation`_ is applied to transform all of the time-series to table data then regression models are used.
+(Using several time-series allows you to expand training sample - after lagged transformation you get more train/target pairs).

 .. code-block:: python